folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **HRID.** Human readable identifier, also called eye readable ID.
 -   **UUID.** Universally unique identifier.
 -   **SRS.** Source Record Storage.
 A storage layer in FOLIO.
 If an instance has an underlying MARC record, then this record is stored in SRS.
+-   **Intellectual item.** This status can be used for an item record that does not correspond to a single, distinct physical object.
+May also be referred to as a “dummy record.”

 ## Permissions